-Tanakh.Info is a Polyglot Online Bible that contains the Hebrew Bible and its ancient versions in parallel – Masoretic Text, Samaritan Pentateuch, Aramaic Targums, Syriac Peshitta, Greek Septuagint, Old Latin, and Latin Vulgate, and also the Greek versions of Aquila of Sinope, Theodotion, and Symmachus.
-Not everyone is proficient in all the languages of the ancient versions of the Tanakh, nor does everyone have the sufficient knowledge to be able to evaluate the textual evidence.
-Thus, Tanakh.Info aims to translate all the important ancient versions of the Tanakh into English, and seeks to help students of the Tanakh to evaluate the textual evidence.
+Tanakh.Info is a polyglot online Bible that presents the Hebrew Bible alongside its ancient versions in parallel: the Masoretic Text, Samaritan Pentateuch, Aramaic Targums, Syriac Peshitta, Greek Septuagint, Old Latin, and Latin Vulgate, as well as the Greek translations of Aquila of Sinope, Theodotion, and Symmachus.
+Not everyone is proficient in the languages of these ancient versions of the Tanakh, nor does everyone possess sufficient knowledge to evaluate their textual evidence.
+Therefore, Tanakh.Info aims to provide English translations of all the important ancient versions of the Tanakh and seeks to assist students in evaluating the textual evidence effectively.

 The Original Text of the Hebrew Bible